hozaifa1/gaafet-neuromorphic-project/README.md

 - **HZO Ferroelectric Layer** for non-volatile synaptic weight storage
 - **Floating Body Effect** with **Impact Ionization** for LIF neuron behavior

+The simulation uses a **2D double-gate approximation** of the 3D GAA device, following the geometry/stack/doping values in `Workflow.md`.

 ## Device Architecture

 | Parameter | Symbol | Value | Description |